Star-shaped acceptability indexes: Background material

-\begin{Rmk} In our star-shaped approach, and also on that of \cite{Gianin2013}, $0$ is acceptable at any level, i.e. $\alpha(0)=\infty$.
-Intuitively this means that a null payoff, which is morally the same as doing nothing, is always acceptable.
-This is important since it implies, under Monotonicity, that if $X\geq 0$, then $\alpha(X)\geq\alpha(0)=\infty$.
+\begin{Rmk} In our star-shaped approach, and also on that of \cite{Gianin2013}, $0$ is acceptable at any level, i.e., $\alpha(0)=\infty$.
+Intuitively, this means that a null payoff, which is morally the same as doing nothing, is always acceptable.
+This acceptability is natural in the framework of monetary risk measures since, in that case, under normalization ($\rho(0)=0$), the null position is always acceptable.
+This property is important since it implies, under Monotonicity, that if $X\geq 0$, then $\alpha(X)\geq\alpha(0)=\infty$.
 In particular, Arbitrage consistency is satisfied.
 This definition is distinct from the approach in \cite{Cherny2009}, where most examples fulfill $\alpha(0)=0$, which under Monotonicity is stronger than Weak expectation consistency.
-In order to unify both approaches, it is necessary to make mild adjustments, for instance, to assume Weak expectation consistency that causes no harm. \end{Rmk}
+In order to unify both approaches, it is necessary to make mild adjustments, for instance, to assume Weak expectation consistency, as is the case for our acceptance indexes, which causes no harm.
+Furthermore, Proposition \ref{prp:star} shows that under both quasi-concavity or scale invariance, presents in the approach of \cite{Cherny2009}, we have star shapedness, i.e., in such contexts, it is sufficient to have $\alpha(0)=\infty$. \end{Rmk}

 A key aspect of acceptability indexes is their representation under risk measures.
 In this sense, we now expose the definition of this concept.
-For more details regarding these properties, we refer to \cite{Delbaen2012} and \cite{Follmer2016}.
+We refer to \cite{Delbaen2012} and \cite{Follmer2016} for more details regarding these properties.